top of page

 Search

 Report card time can stir up a lot of emotions — pride, relief, and sometimes… worry or disappointment.
-As parents, we want our children to feel capable and successful, so when the grades don’t reflect that, it’s natural to feel concerned.
+As parents, we want our children to feel capable and successful.
+So when the grades don’t reflect that, it’s natural to feel concerned.

-But here’s the good news: a disappointing report card doesn’t define your child — it simply gives you and your child a snapshot of where they are right now and an opportunity to grow from there.
+But here’s the good news: a disappointing report card doesn’t define your child.
+It simply gives you and your child a snapshot of where they are right now and an opportunity to grow from there.

 The key is how you approach the conversation.
 Here’s how to make it supportive, productive, and confidence-building.